By Patrick Brandmeyer

 High Level Enterprise (Jack Gamble & Jon Webb) vs. “The” Evan Morris & “The New Hotness” Danny Adams: Yay for matching tag team gear!
 The emphasis on tag team wrestling was pushed on this night with three tag bouts…the outcomes may determine the pecking order as it relates to the next shot at the belts.
 This one could have realistically gone either way, but HLE overcame a spirited effort by the new duo of Morris & Adams.
 Webb pinned Morris after a second-rope moonsault in 12:55.

 Keon Option vs. “Ironman” Ken Kasa (w/ Travis Cook): I mentioned the notable fanbase for Outlaw, but Option had quite a few fans in Fenton as well.
 We could use a promo segment to establish his “Straps Down University” catchphrase…Travis had trouble figuring out the “K.O., S.D.U.!” chants.
-Option is still very new, but he’s looked decent in his first few outings…this was one of his longest matches to date.
+Option is still very new, but he’s looked decent in his first few outings…even thought he had just recover from the surgery he got at the Chagrin BLVD.
 Alas, the dreaded rookie mistake came back to bite him as Kasa avoided a blind cross-body off the second rope…that led to Kasa hitting the John Wu Dropkick to win in 10:45.

 Intermission!
 I’m trying to cut back on the sugary stuff and caffeine, so balance between soda and water is a good way to go (leaning toward water).
 Still working on the whole healthier-diet thing, including (gasp!) salads.
 I’m not about to get on these diet pills for teenagers, so I’m looking for whole foods as a base.